-Victoria's largest inland city, Ballarat is a thriving hub of contemporary arts, events and food and wine, with a fascinating heritage backdrop.
+Victoria's largest inland city, Ballarat is a thriving hub of contemporary arts, events, food, brews and wine, with a fascinating heritage backdrop.

 Explore the legacy of the gold rush, still evident in the magnificent architecture and tree-lined streets of the town today.
 Admire the city's Victorian and Edwardian buildings, parks, gardens and statues by following one of the visitor information centre's self-guided heritage walks.

 Pan for gold and watch the hustle and bustle of an 1850s gold mining settlement at Sovereign Hill.
 Don't miss the dramatic Blood on the Southern Cross sound and light show, recreating the story of the Eureka Rebellion.

 Spend a day enjoying the fantastic collection of Australian art at the Art Gallery of Ballarat, Australia's oldest and largest regional gallery.
 Catch a show at Her Majesty's Theatre, originally opened in 1875, and wander through specialty shops stocked with boutique clothing, books, homewares and crafts.
 Meet native wildlife on a leisurely stroll in a natural bush settling at Ballarat Wildlife Park.

 Get free wi-fi at Queen Victoria Square, opposite the Ballarat Town Hall, on Sturt Street.